MORPHOEA (LOCALISED SCLERODERMA)

-Morphoea is a rare skin disorder/ disease / complaint where areas of skin become much thicker and firmer than normal.
+Morphoea is a rare skin disorder where areas of skin become much thicker and firmer than normal.
 It is sometimes called ‘localised scleroderma.’
 This term originates from two words ‘sklero’ meaning ‘hard’ and ‘derma’ meaning skin.
-It should not be confused with systemic sclerosis which is a different disease that affects internal organs and the blood circulation as well as the skin.
+It should not be confused with systemic sclerosis, which is a different disease that affects internal organs and the blood circulation as well as the skin.
 Morphoea usually affects a few small areas of the skin.
 Very rarely, it can occur over larger areas of the body in a form called ‘generalised morphoea.’

 What causes morphoea?

-It may start at any age including childhood and in adult-hood, it is more common in women than men.
-Morphoea usually affects white skinned people and is rare in people of African-American ancestry.
+Morphoea may occur at any age.
+It is up to four times more common in women than men.
+It predominantly affects white people and is less common in skin of colour.

 What does morphoea look like?

-Morphoea usually appears as bruise-like pink patches of skin that thicken and turn pale and waxy in the middle, leaving a pink/ pale purple border.
+Morphoea usually appears as bruise-like pink patches of skin that thicken and turn pale and waxy in the middle, leaving a pink/pale purple border.
+The initial phase may appear as brown-dark patches in skin of colour.
 The skin feels firmer than normal when gently pinched.
 Sometimes the affected areas of skin turn slightly darker and beige coloured.
 Hair is usually lost from the affected areas and the sweat glands stop working so the skin feels dry.
 In rare cases, fatty tissue and muscle under the morphoea disappears so the skin becomes indented and stuck onto the underlying bone.
+This is called deep morphoea.

-The affected areas usually range from 2 to 15 cm in diameter and are oval in shape (like a thumb print or palm print).
-This is called plaque morphoea.
+There are several types of morphoea, of which plaque morphoea is the most common in adults.
+In plaque morphoea, the affected areas usually range from 2 to 15 cm in diameter and are oval in shape (like a thumb print or palm print).
 In children, morphoea usually appears as a thickened strip of skin called ‘linear morphoea’.
 This usually runs along part of the torso or a limb.
 It can also affect the forehead to the scalp and cause a grove in the skin with hair loss (sometimes referred to as ‘en coup de sabre’).

 What are the symptoms?